Azure/kaito/docs/How-to-use-kaito-in-aks-arc.md

   preset:
     name: falcon-7b-instruct
 ```
-2. You need to label your GPU node first, `Kubectl label node samplenode app=YourNodeLabel` and then apply the YAML file
+2. You need to label your GPU node first, `Kubectl label node samplenode apps=YourNodeLabel` and then apply the YAML file
 `kubectl apply -f sampleyamlfile.yaml`